thatbluflame/art-alert/README.md

 # art-alert

-A basic discord bot to alert when new images are posted in a forum.
+A basic discord bot to alert when new images, videos, and gifs are posted in a forum (or normal chat).
+It sends alerts to a different chat and includes a link to view the original post.
+It also adds an emoji reaction if you add that to the env.

 Originally created by [devinyems156](https://www.fiverr.com/devinyems156) on Fiverr